A Guide To Celebrate Christmas In Paris 2025 From A Local

 A Guide To Celebrate Christmas In Paris by a Local

-Also, those are the top things to do in Paris in December, as it is when all the Christmas events are happening in Paris and all over France.
+Also, those are the top things to do in December in Paris, as it is when all the Christmas events happen in Paris and all over France.

 Sadly, if you’re thinking about having a white Christmas in Paris, know it is infrequent to see Paris under the snow for Christmas.
 And if it snows during winter in Paris, it is very scarce.